EU says social media now better at removing hate speech

 EU statistics show that YouTube removed 85.4 percent of the contested content, Facebook 82.4 percent and Twitter 43.5 percent.

-Jourova said that, together with the companies, “we found the right approach.”

-Despite the progress on hate speech, the EU still wants big tech companies to work harder to combat fake news online, particularly ahead of EU parliament elections in May.
+Despite that progress, the EU still wants big tech companies to work harder to combat fake news online.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.